Instructional Technologist 3

 Jeff joined Regis University in August 2010.
 He’s been in the field of instructional design and instructional technology for over fifteen years.
 Jeff has a B.B.A. from Texas A&M University-Corpus Christi, an M.Ed. in Educational Technology from The University of Texas Rio Grande Valley, and an Ed.D. in Instructional Technology and Distance Education from Nova Southeastern University.
 His dissertation examined learning styles and locus of control as related to online social presence.
 Jeff is passionate about the ways that learning technologies can positively influence student learning.

-Weekends will find Jeff exploring the Rocky Mountain region through geocaching, hiking, and volunteering at various non-profits such as the Food Bank and the TRU Hospice Thrift Store.
-He is also webmaster for the Texas-based dog fostering group For the Love of Strays, a position he’s held since its inception in 2009.
+Weekends will find Jeff exploring the Rocky Mountain region through geocaching, hiking, and riding his electric bike on the vast network of biking trails.
+He also enjoys tinkering on small engines and bringing the "dead" mower or snow blower back to life.
+Jeff has also volunteered at various non-profits such as the Food Bank and the TRU Hospice Thrift Store.
+He recently resigned his post as webmaster for the Texas-based dog fostering group For the Love of Strays, a position he had held since its inception in 2009.

 Jill Giacomini, Instructional Designer, joined Instructional Design & Technology (previously Learning Design) in July 2012.
 Before joining Regis she worked for 12 years at the University of Colorado Denver on multiple state and federally funded Early Intervention/Early Childhood Special Education projects.
 The evolving needs of project work enabled Jill to develop interests and expertise in a wide range of areas including instructional design, product design, web planning and development, writing and editing for print and the web, social media and marketing, web analytics, survey design and research, database creation and information analysis, and project planning and management.
 An area of particular interest to Jill is using web-based tools in creative ways to engage learners, collaborate remotely, organize information and share resources.